github/roadmap/README.md

 - One or more **deployment models** (cloud and/or server).
 Where not stated, features will generally come out cloud first, and follow on server at or soon after GA.

-## Feature Stages
+## Release phases

-Every feature goes through a set of stages, from early testing to general availability.
+Every product or feature goes through a set of release phases, from early testing to general availability.

 - **alpha:** *Primarily for testing and feedback*\
 Limited availability, requires pre-release agreement.
 Features still under heavy development, and subject to change.
 Not for production use, and no documentation, SLAs or support provided.